podviaznikov/podviaznikov.com/resources/essays/2016-10-14-on-obsession-with-numbers.md

 So, giving all the information above, what can we do now?
-There are few simple ideas I was thinking about:
+There are few simple ideas I was thinking about.
+Some include changes in your behavior:

- - remove Google Analytics and other similar tools (that is how I run this site)
- - decouple numbers from content.
-E.x. don't show how many views/or comments your blog has
- - maybe have browser extension that cleans up sites and removes comments, numbers of views, suggestions etc
- - explore new ways of consuming content.
-Maybe as consumers we need more control on the content representation?
-Maybe browsers itself should be unbundled into simpler tools?
  - just keep in mind that not everything should be made easier for us.
 Easy things make us lazy and laziness leads to degradation
  - be mindful of your personal goals and reflect if some site/app helps you to achieve them or just distracts you
  - to cope with the abundance of information and content there is a simple solution - just ignore it.
 Opt out.
 This idea was hinted by [Alain de Botton](http://alaindebotton.com/) when he said that the most important things happened not yesterday or today.
 In fact, they probably happened decades and centuries ago.
 Pay attention to timeless things

+Some are technological ideas:
+- remove Google Analytics and other similar tools (that is how I run this site)
+- decouple numbers from content.
+E.x. don't show how many views/or comments your blog has
+- maybe have browser extension that cleans up sites and removes comments, numbers of views, suggestions etc
+- explore new ways of consuming content.
+Maybe as consumers we need more control on the content representation?
+Maybe browsers itself should be unbundled into simpler tools?